ToRRent1812/cs-ranked-play/README.md

 __Shield__ - Player loses less MMR on lower ranks, less frustrating for casual players
 __Placement games__ - player receives first rank after 5 placement matches
 __Seasons__ - Each season is an independent leaderboard
+__Ragequit protection__ - If player disconnects, his data will be saved until map change or reconnect
 Previous season data is preserved in database.
 Server admins launch new ranked season using admin command.
 _____________________
 #### SCREENSHOTS